-One of two current student-athletes on the advisory council, Cole is a sophomore at Salem High School, where he participates in three sports (baseball, basketball, football).
+One of two current student-athletes on the advisory council, Cole is a senior at Salem High School, where he participates in three sports (baseball, basketball, football).
 He has grown up around sports, as his father Scott coached football at the high school level for over 20 years and currently serves as Salem High School's Athletic Director.

 Minutes from March 31, 2016 Meeting

 Minutes from October 27, 2015 Meeting